Relativistic diffusion in random gluon fields: Diffusive motion in a random gauge field

-where $q^{2}=Q_{a}(\tau)Q_{a}(\tau)=Q_{a}(0)Q_{a}(0)$ is the square of the charge (which is a constant).
-The term $s\partial_{\mu}^{x}$ of eq.(37) does not contribute to ${\cal A}_{w}$.This is so because it is of higher (third) order in $\tau$.
-The limit in eq.(42) depends only on $DG(0)$ corresponding to $s=s^{\prime}=0$ because taking into account $s$ in $G$ would give higher orders in $\tau$.
-As a consequence the $T_{\mu\nu}$ coefficients do not depend on $p$ because the dependence on $p$ is always multiplied by $s$.
-According to Kubo \cite{kubo1}-\cite{kubo2} the $\tau^{2}$ behaviour at short time (small in comparison to the correlation time) of the random evolution goes over to the linear behaviour at large time with the same generator ${\cal A}_{w}+K_{2}$.
-In order to justify a replacement of the Liouville evolution (6) by the diffusion (42) at an arbitrarily large time we have to apply the Markov approximation.
-In such a case the dynamics is viewed as a composition of independent short time evolutions( see the discussion in Kubo \cite{kubo1}-\cite{kubo2} ).
+and $Q^{2}\equiv Tr Q^{2}=Q_{a}(\tau)Q_{a}(\tau)=Q_{a}(0)Q_{a}(0)$ is the square of the charge (which is a constant according to eq.(7)).
+The term $s\partial_{\mu}^{x}$ of eq.(27) as well as the remaining terms linear in $s$ and $o(s^{2})$ do not contribute to ${\cal A}_{w}$.This is so because it is of higher (third) order in $\tau$.
+The limit in eq.(40) depends only on $G(0)$ corresponding to $s=s^{\prime}=0$ because taking into account $s$ in $G$ would give higher orders in $\tau$.
+As a consequence the $T_{\mu\nu}$ coefficients depend neither on $x$ nor on $p$ because the dependence on $p$ is always multiplied by $s$.
+According to Kubo \cite{kubo1}-\cite{kubo2} the $\tau^{2}$ behavior at short time (small in comparison to the correlation time $\tau_{c}$) of the random evolution goes over to the linear behavior at long time with the generator ${\cal A}_{w}$ multiplied by the correlation time $\tau_{c}$ of the gluon modes.
+In order to justify a replacement of the Liouville evolution (15) by the diffusion (40) at an arbitrarily long time we have to apply the Markov approximation.
+In such a case the dynamics is viewed as a composition of independent short time evolutions starting anew after the correlation time $\tau_{c}$ (see the discussion in Kubo \cite{kubo1}-\cite{kubo2} ).
 The rigorous proof \cite{kesten} requires a proper scaling of fields and the time in order to determine precisely the conditions required for the limiting diffusive behavior.

-In the lowest order in the expectation value of the expansion of the solution (28) (besides the term (42)) we shall also have and The term (44) would describe a charge diffusion in a Markovian approximation for the $\langle AA\rangle$ correlations.
-We would have to determine a form of the $\langle AA\rangle$ correlation function of the gauge field which would not be gauge invariant.
-The whole (non-perturbative) evolution $\exp(\tau K) $ is gauge dependent although different gauges just rotate the charges (as can be seen from eq.(16)).
-In this sense fixing the gauge and approximating the charge evolution by the Brownian motion on $SU(n)$ (a well-studied problem in the diffusion theory \cite{ikeda}) could still make sense (as discussed in \cite{gul1} ) .
-The term (45) describes a mixing of the momentum diffusion with the color diffusion.
-In this paper we do not go into details of the color diffusion because of its complicated gauge dependence.